realA10001986/Time-Circuits-Display/README.md

 - Press ENTER repeatedly to cycle through the possible levels (1-5)
 - Hold ENTER to use current value and proceed to next display
 - After the third display, "SAVING" is displayed briefly and the menu is left automatically.

+The [Config Portal](#the-config-portal) offers more granularity as it provides 16 levels to choose from.

 #### How to find out the IP address and WiFi status:

 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until "NET-WORK" is shown
 - Hold ENTER, the displays show the IP address
-- Press ENTER to view the WiFi status
-- Press ENTER to display the device's MAC address (in station mode)
+- Repeatedly press ENTER to cycle between IP address, WiFi status and MAC address (in station mode)
 - Hold ENTER to leave the menu

 #### How to enter dates/times for the three displays:

 By entering a date/time into the *present time* display, the **RTC (real time clock)** of the device is adjusted, which is useful if you can't use NTP for time keeping, and really helpful when using GPS.
 Always set the real actual present time here; if you want to display some other time, use the Time Travel function.
 Note: The time you entered will be overwritten if/when the device has access to network time via NTP or GPS.
-For DST (daylight saving) and GPS, it is essential that you also set the correct time zone in the Config Portal.
+For DST (daylight saving) and GPS, it is essential that you also set the correct time zone in the [Config Portal](#the-config-portal).

 Note that when entering dates/times into the *destination time* or *last time departed* displays, the Time-rotation Interval is automatically set to 0.
 Your entered date/time(s) are shown until overwritten by time travels (see [here](#how-to-select-the-time-rotation-interval)).